ekin-ceylan/js-helper-library/README.md

 # JS Helper Library

 A lightweight, modular collection of helper functions written in Vanilla JavaScript.
-The goal is to bring just enough utility to your project — no external libraries, no bloat.
+The goal is to bring just enough utility to your project: no external libraries, no bloat.

 ## 📁 Project Structure